-

 Please briefly describe the regulatory framework and landscape of both equity and debt capital market in your jurisdiction, including the major regimes, regulators and authorities.

-Swedish private and public companies are subject to the Swedish Companies Act.
-For a company to be listed on a regulated market or certain trading platforms in Sweden, the company must be a public company.
+Swedish private and listed companies are subject to the Swedish Companies Act.
+For a company to be listed on a regulated market or certain trading platforms in Sweden, it must be a public company.
 The implementation of Directive 2004/25/EC on takeover bids (the “EU Takeover Directive“) provides protection for holders of shares listed on regulated markets and certain trading platforms through a combination of legislation and self-regulation.
-The Stock Market (Takeover Bids) Act (the “Takeover Act”) regulates the basic framework for takeovers.
-Statutory rules are found in the Financial Instruments Trading Act (the “Trading Act”), which regulates the duty to provide information.
-The self-regulatory takeover-rules issued by the Stock Market Self-Regulation Committee (the “Takeover Rules”) complements the statutory rules and contain specific provisions regarding, inter alia, the duty to provide information to the shareholder and the procedures and terms and conditions for the bid.
-There are two regulated markets in Sweden, Nasdaq Stockholm and Nordic Growth Market (“NGM”).
-In addition, there are several MTFs in Sweden, including First North Growth Market, NGM Nordic MTF and Spotlight Stock Market.
+The Stock Market (Takeover Bids) Act (the “Takeover Act”) provides the basic framework for takeovers.
+Statutory rules are set out in the Financial Instruments Trading Act (the “Trading Act”), which governs the duty to provide information.
+The self-regulatory takeover rules issued by the Stock Market Self-Regulation Committee (the “Takeover Rules”) complement the statutory rules and contain specific provisions regarding, inter alia, the duty to provide information to shareholders and the procedures, and the terms and conditions for the bid.
+There are two regulated markets in Sweden – Nasdaq Stockholm and Nordic Growth Market (“NGM”).
+In addition, there are several multilateral trading facilities (“MTFs”) in Sweden, including First North Growth Market, NGM Nordic MTF and Spotlight Stock Market.

-Both equity and debt (bonds) are financial instruments and subject to Regulation (EU) 2017/1129 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market (the “EU Prospectus Regulation“) and Regulation (EU) 596/2014 on market abuse (the “EU Market Abuse Regulation“).
+Both equity and debt (bonds) are financial instruments subject to Regulation (EU) 2017/1129 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market (the “EU Prospectus Regulation“) and Regulation (EU) 596/2014 on market abuse (the “EU Market Abuse Regulation“).
 Both regulations apply as Swedish law.
-The Swedish Financial Supervisory Authority (the “SFSA“) and the stock exchange are tasked to maintain compliance.
-The Securities Council is authorised by way of delegation from the SFSA and Nasdaq Stockholm and NGM to interpret parts of the Takeover Act and the Takeover Rules and to grant exemptions from certain requirements.
+The Swedish Financial Supervisory Authority (the “SFSA“) and the stock exchanges are tasked with maintaining compliance.
+The Securities Council is authorised by delegation from the SFSA, Nasdaq Stockholm, and NGM to interpret parts of the Takeover Act and the Takeover Rules, and to grant exemptions from certain requirements.
 The Securities Council also issues statements in individual cases in relation to sound stock market practice.
+On 4 December 2024, the regulation of the European Parliament and the Council amending Regulations (EU) 2017/1129, (EU) No 596/2014 and (EU) No 600/2014 to make public capital markets in the Union more attractive to companies and facilitate access to capital for small and medium-sized enterprises (the “EU Listing Act”) entered into force.
+The EU Listing Act includes, inter alia, changes to the EU Prospectus Regulation and the EU Market Abuse Regulation aimed at enhancing legal clarity, addressing disproportionate requirements and increasing the overall attractiveness of the EU capital markets.

-The main debt markets are Nasdaq Stockholm (regulated), Nordic Derivatives Exchange (regulated) and Nasdaq First North Bond Market (MTF).
-Due to EU regulation, there is a degree of harmonisation of information requirements between the regulated markets and non-regulated/MTFs but a difference between governance and specific listing requirements.
-Each individual market has its own approval process of the listing application in relation to the issuer and the relevant instrument.
-The SFSA is the regulatory body and reviews prospectuses where applicable.
-In addition to the rules of the relevant market, the EU Market Abuse Regulation applies to bond listed on the markets.
+The main equity and debt markets are Nasdaq Stockholm (regulated), Nordic Derivatives Exchange (regulated) and Nasdaq First North Bond Market (MTF).
+Due to EU regulations, there is a degree of harmonisation of information requirements between the regulated markets and non-regulated markets/MTFs, but differences remain between governance and specific listing requirements.
+Each individual market has its own approval process for listing applications in relation to the issuer and the relevant instrument.
+The SFSA is the regulatory body that reviews prospectuses where applicable.
+In addition to the rules of the relevant market, the EU Market Abuse Regulation applies to bonds listed on the markets.

 -